-- Variants associated with the patient's clinical features: Variants known to cause conditions that have features which overlap with the patient's clinical features will be reported (including carrier status for recessive conditions).
-Variants will be reported if they are known or expected to cause the genetic condition (pathogenic or likely pathogenic).
-Variants of uncertain significance will also be reported. - Variants involving genes of uncertain significance: Variants may be found involving genes that are suspected, but not certain, to play a role in human disease.
-Variants involving these genes of uncertain clinical significance may be reported if there is suspicion that they are related to a patient's clinical features.
+- Variants in genes associated with the patient's clinical features: Variants in genes known to cause conditions that have features which overlap with the patient's clinical features will be reported (including carrier status for recessive conditions).
+Variants in these genes will be reported if they are known or expected to cause the genetic condition (pathogenic or likely pathogenic).
+Variants of uncertain significance in these genes will also be reported. - Variants in genes of uncertain significance: Variants may be found in genes that are suspected, but not certain, to play a role in human disease.
+Variants in these genes of uncertain clinical significance may be reported if there is suspicion that they are related to a patient's clinical features.

-atient Name (Last, First, Middle) Birth Date (mm-dd-yyyy)
+Patient Name (Last, First, Middle) Birth Date (mm-dd-yyyy)